astronomer/astro-blog/posts/a-culture-of-customer.md

 ![EXCERPT5_blogpost.jpg](../assets/EXCERPT5_blogpost.jpg)

 Deals Week has already proven successful.
-During our most recent Deals Week, we reprioritized our prospective deals.
+During our most recent Deals Week, we prioritized our prospective deals.
 The ones that seemed serious about closing rose to the top, and the ones that needed more time sunk to the bottom – or got placed in a separate category to receive some further nurturing.
 Not long afterwards, one of our newly prioritized deals got closed and another is currently working through an agreement.

 In conclusion, for Astronomer to be a customer-first organization, our number one metric, in any department, must have&nbsp;to do with customers and their happiness with our product and our team (similar to [Net Promoter Score](https://www.netpromoter.com/know/)).
 From the top down, we are building processes and teams focused solely on being an incredible experience, a robust and scalable product and a resource for our customers as they (and we) progress.